Dissident Eritrean troops seize ministry

 "On the other hand, there are few prospects of any amelioration of the economic crisis which, as it worsens, cannot but affect the relationship between the dictatorship and the forces that keep it in power."

-The United Nations' Security Council imposed an embargo on Eritrea in 2009 over concerns its government was funding and arming al Shabaab rebels in neighbouring Somalia - charges Asmara denied.
+The United Nations' Security Council imposed an embargo on Eritrea in 2009 over concerns its government was funding and arming al Shabaab rebels in neighboring Somalia - charges Asmara denied.

-(Additional reporting by Tesfa Alem Tekle in Mekele and Richard Lough in Nairobi and Julie Gordon in Toronto; Editing by Richard Lough and Andrew Heavens)
+(Additional reporting by Tesfa Alem Tekle in Mekele and Richard Lough in Nairobi and Julie Gordon in Toronto; Editing by Richard Lough and Matthew Tostevin)